 The End is the Lord’s Salvation

-24 The disciple is not above his master, nor the servant above his lord.25 It is enough for the disciple that he be as his master, and the servant as his lord.
-If they have called the master of the house Beel´zebub, how much more shall they call them of his household?
+24 “A disciple is not above his teacher, nor a servant1 above his master.
+25 It is enough for the disciple to be like his teacher, and the servant like his master.
+If they have called the master of the house Beelzebul, how much more will they malign2 those of his household.

 Third Sunday after Pentecost / Second Sunday after Trinity / Non Festival half of the church year – whatever you call it.
 We are now into the more mundane part of the church year.
 From Dec through May we have so much going on liturgically, and not only that but in our worship we are always hearing about all the wonderful things that Jesus did for us.
 But now we are settling into the long period of time when there are no festivals, there isn’t that much going on liturgically, in our sermons it’s going to be more focused on what we need to do.

 It like when you finally finish college, and there is always so much going on in College, and you have your friends with you constantly, and it can be hard but it can also be a lot of fun.
 And now you are done and you have to settle into the rest of your life.

 So we are settling into our lives as Christians here, and not only is it not as much fun but it is dangerous and tiresome work.

 You see this in the psalm “God will deliver you, God will protect you, God will strengthen you” all of this implies that there is danger and we are tired and weary of walking in the way of the Lord, but the Lord is there to protect and strengthen us.

 You see it in the Old Testament reading from Jeremiah.
 Where Jeremiah is constantly being persecuted from every side and is just weary of being a prophet.
 But the Lord won’t let him rest.